 Mobilizing feminist funds is crucial under crisis.
 We offer support to grantee partners for rehabilitation and recovery in the aftermath of crises, including natural disasters, political violence, and health epidemics.
 We award both short-term grants to address immediate needs and longer-term grants to support rehabilitation and recovery.

 Our approach to crisis funding is unique: We believe because of their long-term work and relationships with local communities, grassroots feminist groups are uniquely positioned to lead responses to crises and deliver solutions that will address the needs of their communities—including marginalized communities that are not served by typical disaster relief.
 Global Fund for Women grantee partners provide community support; offer resources for sexual and reproductive health rights and protection from gender-based violence; and organize economic empowerment and livelihoods support to crisis-impacted and displaced populations.
 For example, in the aftermath of the 2015 Nepal earthquake, Global Fund for Women grantee partners provided women with safe spaces to heal from the trauma of crisis, as well as skills-training and connections to livelihood generation opportunities.
-Recently, we’ve supported grantee partners to respond to devastating earthquakes in Mexico in 2019, the Ebola epidemic in the Democratic Republic of Congo, and the aftermath of Cyclone Idai in Zimbabwe and Malawi.
+Recently, we’ve supported grantee partners in responding to the COVID-19 pandemic, devastating earthquakes in Mexico in 2019, the Ebola epidemic in the Democratic Republic of Congo, and the aftermath of Cyclone Idai in Zimbabwe and Malawi.

-While we have funded crisis response for decades, in 2014 we established a crisis fund to provide consistent, long-term, effective support for our grantee partners.
+While we have funded crisis response for decades, we established a crisis fund in 2014 to provide consistent, long-term, effective support for our grantee partners.
 In the last five years, we have awarded $2.7 million through 165 crisis grants to 105 organizations in 37 countries.